magicblock-labs/magicblock-engine-examples/dummy-token-transfer/README.md

 ## Software Packages

-This program has utilized the following sofware packages.
+This program has utilized the following software packages.

 | Software   | Version | Installation Guide                                              |
 | ---------- | ------- | --------------------------------------------------------------- |